TheCaptain989/radarr-striptracks/README.md

 [![](https://images.microbadger.com/badges/image/thecaptain989/radarr.svg)](https://microbadger.com/images/thecaptain989/radarr "Get your own image badge on microbadger.com")
 [![](https://images.microbadger.com/badges/version/thecaptain989/radarr.svg)](https://microbadger.com/images/thecaptain989/radarr "Get your own version badge on microbadger.com")

 Radarr with a script to automatically strip out unwanted audio and subtitle streams, keeping only the desired languages.
+Uses mkvmerge.
 Chapters, if they exist, are preserved.
-Also sets the Title attribute to the name of the file minus extension.
+It also sets the Title attribute in the MKV to the name of the file minus extension.

 # First Things First